igraph/rigraph/.github/ISSUE_TEMPLATE/feature_request.md

 ---

 **What is the feature or improvement you would like to see?**
-A concise and mmathematically precise description of the requested feature.
+A concise and mathematically precise description of the requested feature.

 <!-- If the feature request is about an algorithm, consider adding your
 request in the main [igraph repo](https://github.com/igraph/igraph) instead.